Thakurganj railway station: Etymology

 The place is named after Rabindra Nath Tagore (Rabindra Nath Thakur in Bengali).

 History

 Thakurganj Junction was part of Darjeeling Himalayan Railways, Thakurganj Junction was the connecting point of DHR and Outh Tiruhat Railway.

 Work for conversion of the Aluabari–Siliguri section from metre gauge to broad gauge was taken up in 2008, train services in the section was suspended and conversion work completed early in 2011.

+Rail Electrification in this line completed on 2022, and New Line project Arariya-Galgalia is under construction.

 Manish Kumar joined Thakurganj Station as Station Superintendent in May 2019.

 Following Staffs are currently working at Thakurganj Railway Station: